99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   Detect failed build and triggers / alarms.
   Don't store codefuild secrets as plaintext in env. vars.
 Instead environment vars can reference parameters store parameters, or secrets manager secrets.
   build logs of the failed phase in the last build attempt in the AWS CodeBuild project build history
+  CodePipeline stage can run many CodeBuild actions (not stages) in parallel.

 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/f0d2d3dc-08c8-4b10-a775-e59e55911a99">